-The support test for a child of divorced or separated parents is based on special rules that apply only if:
+The support test for a child of divorced or separated parents is based on the special rules explained here and shown in Figure B. However, these special rules apply only if all of the following are true.

-- The parents are divorced or legally separated under a decree of divorce or separate maintenance, or separated under a written separation agreement, or lived apart at all times during the last 6 months of the calendar year, - One or both parents provide more than half of the child's total support for the calendar year, and - One or both parents have custody of the child for more than half of the calendar year.
+- The parents are divorced or legally separated under a decree of divorce or separate maintenance, or separated under a written separation agreement, or lived apart at all times during the last 6 months of the calendar year. - One or both parents provide more than half of the child's total support for the calendar year. - One or both parents have custody of the child for more than half of the calendar year.